-This auditor's report relates to the financial statements, controls and key performance indicators of the Government Employees Superannuation Board (GESB) for the year ended 30 June 2021 included on GESB's website.
+This auditor's report relates to the financial statements, and key performance indicators of the Government Employees Superannuation Board (GESB) for the year ended 30 June 2022 included in the annual report on GESB's website.
 GESB's management is responsible for the integrity of GESB's website.
 This audit does not provide assurance on the integrity of GESB's website.
 The auditor's report refers only to the financial statements, controls and key performance indicators described above.
-It does not provide an opinion on any other information which may have been hyperlinked to/from these financial statements, controls or key performance indicators.
-If users of the financial statements, controls and key performance indicators are concerned with the inherent risks arising from publication on a website, they are advised to contact the entity to confirm the information contained in the website version of the financial statements, controls and key performance indicators.
+It does not provide an opinion on any other information which may have been hyperlinked to/from the annual report.
+If users of the financial statements and key performance indicators are concerned with the inherent risks arising from publication on a website, they are advised to contact the entity to confirm the information contained in the website version.

+Caroline Spencer

-Caroline Spencer Auditor General for Western Australia Perth, Western Australia 3 September 2021
+Auditor General for Western Australia

+Perth, Western Australia